-The gut metagenome analysis also identified a significant presence of T=31 capsids (Figure 7b).
-This was an unexpected result because there are no described T=31 high-resolution architectures to date (Table 1), and among tailed phage isolates, the genome-to-T-number model identified only a small fraction of putative T=31 capsids.
-Nonetheless, the model associates T=31 capsid architecture with a typical genome range of 308-369 kbps.
-Phages with genome lengths above 200 kbp are considered jumbo phages, and recent studies have discovered that they are far more common than initially expected across ecosystems (Fokine et al. 2005; Iyer et al 2021; Berg and Roux 2021).
-Our analysis indicates that T=31 jumbo tailed phages might be particularly prevalent in gut microbiomes and the detailed genomic and structural characterization of this group might be key to understanding the ecology of phage and bacteria the human gut.
+The gut metagenome analysis also identified a significant presence of T ≥ 25 capsids with predicted genome lengths above 206 kbp (Figure 7b).
+This was an unexpected result because these group of capsids are relatively rare among tailed phage isolates (Figure 4).
+Nonetheless, these capsids are considered jumbo phages (above 200 kbp), and recent studies have discovered that they are far more common than initially expected across ecosystems (Fokine et al. 2005; Iyer et al 2021; Berg and Roux 2021).
+Our analysis indicates that jumbo tailed phages might be particularly prevalent in gut microbiomes and the detailed genomic and structural characterization of this group might be key to understanding the ecology of phage and bacteria in the human gut.
+Additionally, the model also predicted more frequent small capsids, T=4 and T=5.33 (Figure 7b) than expected from phage isolates.
+This also aligns with recent bioinformatic studies indicating that these groups of capsids have been under sampled (Luque et al. 2020; Berg and Roux 2021).
+These small capsids could be the key to understand the evolution of tailed phages and cellular compartments like encapsulins (Luque et al. 2020).
+The application of the G2T model to the circular genome lengths indicated that 43 genomes predicted T=4 and T=5.33 capsids in agreement with the MCP2T-RF model; only 56 genomes led to this agreement for gut phage genomes.
+This result suggests that these 43 candidates are probably complete phage genomes that could provide a great source of information to investigate the structure and evolution of small, tailed phage capsids.
+The MCP2T-RF model did not predict smaller capsids (T < 4) because such putative capsids were not present in the MCP/T library, but the observation of small circular genomes among tailed phages suggest that that they could exist (Luque et al. 2020).

 The computational model introduced here is a first step to bridge viral genomic information with viral structural phenotype in microbiomes.
 However, there are important steps ahead to improve the accuracy of the models.
 The MCP2T-RF model is projected to reach an accuracy of 90% using a library of 2,600 MCPs and putative T-number architectures (Figure 6c).
 However, to go beyond this accuracy, it would be necessary first to improve the underlying genome-to-T-number (G2T) model responsible for building the MCP/T library (Figure 2).
 The G2T model currently has an accuracy of 91%, but this error is not projected to be reduced when increasing the number of structures in the high-resolution database (Figure 3b).
 This implies that at least one more genome feature would be necessary in addition to the genome length.
 One compelling direction would be to add the tailed phage packing strategy.
 Head-full mechanisms tend to pack more DNA than encoded in the genome, while packing signal mechanisms pack exactly the genome length (Casjens and Gilcrease 2009; Hua et al. 2017).
 These variations may explain that the empirical exponent in the power-function model is slightly larger than the theoretical prediction (Figure 3a).